varnish/Varnish-Book/varnish_book.rst

 VCL compilation
 ................

 Configuring the caching policies of Varnish is done in the Varnish Configuration Language (VCL).
-Your VCL is then interpreted by the management process into to C and then compiled by a normal C compiler - typically gcc.
-Lastly, it is linked into the running Varnish instance.
+Your VCL is then interpreted by the *Manager* process into C, compiled by a normal C compiler – typically gcc, and linked into the running Varnish instance.

-As a result of this, changing configuration while Varnish is running is very cheap.
-Varnish may want to keep the old configuration around for a bit in case it still has references to it, but the policies of the new VCL takes effect immediately.

-Because the compilation is done outside of the child process, there is no risk of affecting the running Varnish by accidentally loading an ill-formated VCL.
+Since the VCL compilation is done outside of the child process, there is no risk of affecting the running Varnish by accidentally loading an ill-formated VCL.

+As a result of this, changing configuration while running Varnish is very cheap.
+Policies of the new VCL takes effect immediately.
+However, objects created with an older configuration may persist until they have no more old references or the  new configuration acts on them.

 A compiled VCL file is kept around until you restart Varnish completely, or until you issue ``vcl.discard`` from the management interface.
-You can only discard compiled VCL files after all references to them are gone, and the amount of references left is part of the output of ``vcl.list``.
+You can only discard compiled VCL files after all references to them are gone.
+You can see the amount of VCL references by reading the parameter ``vcl.list``.

 Storage backends
 ----------------

-Varnish supports different methods of allocating space for the cache, and you choose which one you want with the ``-s`` argument.
+Varnish supports different methods to allocate space for the cache.
+You can select one method with the ``-s`` option of ``varnishd``.

+- malloc
 - file
-- malloc
-- persistent (experimental)
+  + persistent (deprecated in Varnish 4, but supported in Varnish Plus 3)
+- Varnish Massive Storage Engine (MSE)

 .. note::

-    As a Rule of thumb use: malloc if it fits in memory, file if it doesn't.
+    As a rule of thumb use: malloc if it fits in memory, file if it doesn't.
     Expect around 1kB of overhead per object cached.

 .. container:: handout

+        .. malloc
-        They approach the same basic problem from two different angles.
+        They approach the same basic problem from different angles.
-        With the `malloc`-method, Varnish will request the entire size of the cache with a malloc() (memory allocation) library call.
+        With the `malloc` method, Varnish will request the entire size of the cache with a malloc() (memory allocation) library call.
 The operating system divides the cache between memory and disk by swapping out what it can't fit in memory.

+	.. file
-        The alternative is to use the `file` storage backend, which instead creates a file on a filesystem to contain the entire cache, then tell the operating system through the mmap() (memory map) system call to map the entire file into memory if possible.
+        Another possibility is to use the `file` storage backend, which instead creates a file on a filesystem to contain the entire cache, then tell the operating system through the mmap() (memory map) system call to map the entire file into memory if possible.

+	.. persistence
         The `file` storage method does not retain data when you stop or restart Varnish!
 	This is what persistent storage is for.
 	When ``-s file`` is used, Varnish does not keep track of what is written to disk and what is not.
-As a result, it's impossible to know whether the cache on disk can be used or not — it's just random data.
-        Varnish will not (and can not) re-use old cache if you use ``-s file``.
+        Varnish will not, because it cannot, re-use old cache with the ``-s file`` option.

+	The persistent feature is experimental, and it is only supported in Varnish Plus 3.x series.
+	This feature is deprecated in Varnish Cache 4.

+	..
+MSE
+	The Varnish Massive Storage Engine (MSE) is an improved storage backend for Varnish Plus only.
+	Its main improvements are decreased disk IO load and lower storage fragmentation.
+	MSE is designed and tested with storage sizes up to 10 TB.

-        While `malloc` will use swap to store data to disk, `file` will use memory to cache the data instead.
-Varnish allow you to choose between the two because the performance of the two approaches have varied historically.
+        While `malloc` is used swap to store data to disk, `file` and MSE use memory to cache the data instead.

-        The persistent storage backend is similar to file, but experimental.
-It does not yet gracefully
-        handle situations where you run out of space.
-We only recommend using persistent if you have a large amount of data that you must cache and are prepared to work with us to track down bugs.
+	..
+Choosing the storage backend

-        When choosing storage backend, the rule of thumb is to use malloc if your cache will be contained entirely or mostly in memory, while the file storage backend performs far better when you need a large cache that exceeds the physical memory available.
-This might vary based on the kernel you use, but seems to be the case for 2.6.18 and later Linux kernel, in addition to FreeBSD.
+        When choosing storage backend, use `malloc` if your cache will be contained entirely or mostly in memory.
+	If your cache will exceed the available physical memory, you have two options: `file` or MSE.
+	We recommend you to use MSE because it performs much better than `file` storage backend.

-        It is important to keep in mind that the size you specify with the ``-s`` argument is the size for the actual cache.
+        It is important to keep in mind that the size you specify with the ``-s`` option is the size for the actual cache.
 Varnish has an overhead on top of this for keeping track of the cache, so the actual memory footprint of Varnish will exceed what the '-s' argument specifies if the cache is full.
-The current estimate (subject to change on individual Varnish-versions) is that about 1kB of overhead needed for each object.
+The current estimate (subject to change on individual Varnish-versions) is that about
+        ..
+TODO for the author: update the overhead size 1kB of overhead needed for each object.
 For 1 million objects, that means 1GB extra memory usage.

         In addition to the per-object overhead, there is also a fairly static overhead which you can calculate by starting Varnish without any objects.
 Typically around 100MB.

+.. bookmark

 The shared memory log
 ---------------------